townmath/cisp400-reader/_sources/trees/set.rst

      std::set<int> x {2,7,1,8,4,5,9};
      auto it = x.find(8);

-The :cref:`set::find` function returns an :term:`iterator` to the element with a specific key.
+The :container:`set::find <set/find>` function returns an :term:`iterator` to the element with a specific key:
-We will discuss iterators in detail soon.
-For now, you can treat the iterator as if it was a pointer to access the value returned from find:

 .. code-block:: cpp